MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/ready.md

 ## Prepare AI networking

 This guidance provides recommendations for setting up your network topology for AI workloads.
-Organizations with multiple intelligent applications should use a hub and spoke network topology.
-If you have a single intelligent application, hub and spoke topology is where you should head when you have more workloads.
+Organizations that have multiple intelligent applications should use a hub-and-spoke network topology.
+When you have a single intelligent application, consider adopting a hub-and-spoke topology as the number of your workloads increases.

 - *Connect to on-premises data.* For organizations transferring large amounts of data from on-premises sources to cloud environments, use a high-bandwidth connection.